 Blend Vegetables into a Smoothie or Shake

-Vegetables like spinach, cucumber, riced cauliflower, and butternut squash all taste great in a fruit smoothie- you don’t even know they’re there.
+As far as Vegetables go, options like spinach, cucumber, riced cauliflower, and butternut squash all taste great in a fruit smoothie—you don’t even know they’re there.

 Substitute Pasta with Veggies